 NSLVE is the first and only study to objectively examine student and institution-level data on student voting and to share these data with participating campuses.
 Participation is free, easy, and protective of student privacy.
 Our growing database includes:

 If you’d like to inquire about obtaining a copy of your institution’s NSLVE report, go here.

 Interested in signing up for our study?
 It’s easy!

 Although we accept applications on a rolling basis, we match enrollment and voting records and produce reports only twice a year.
-Please note that the deadline to receive your 2012&2014 voting data report in September has passed.
 The next round of reports will happen in June, 2017 – please send your form in by March 15th, 2017.

 After signing up, you’ll receive a report much like this, one that details your campus’ voting and registration rates for 2012, 2014 & 2016 elections.